JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/real_follow_person.md

     alt: "Virtual Force Field (VFF)"
     title: "Virtual Force Field (VFF)"

-youtubeId1: "58ckb5fFvrs"
+youtubeId1: "54Jb4KJwyDM"
 ---

 ## Goal

-The objective of this practice is to implement the logic of a navigation algorithm for follow a person with a real Turtlebot 2 robot using a CNN (Convolutional Neural Network) called SSD
+The objective of this practice is to implement the logic of a navigation algorithm for follow a person using a R-CNN (Region based Convolutional Neural Network) called SSD (Single Shot Detector)

 {% include gallery id="follow_person_demo" caption="Follow Person Cover" %}

-## Turtlebot 2 (ROS Foxy)
+## TurtleBot2 (ROS2 Foxy)
-The robot that we will use is a Turtlebot2 (a circular mobile robot) implemented and developed for ROS Foxy.
+The robot that we will use is a TurtleBot2 (a circular mobile robot) implemented and developed for ROS Foxy.
 It has a RGBD camera so that we can detect objects or people, and it has a laser 360º for implement algorithms as VFF if you need to avoid obstacles.

-{% include gallery id="real_turtlebot2" caption="Turtlebot2" %}
+{% include gallery id="real_turtlebot2" caption="TurtleBot2" %}

 ## Instructions
 This is the preferred way for running the exercise.